 When you help others, you're also helping yourself rewind time.
 In a 2013 meta-analysis published in the journal Psychology and Aging, researchers found adults ages 55 and older who volunteered regularly were 24 percent less likely than others to die.
 Through doing some good, your body could produce more of the feel-good hormones oxytocin and progesterone, helping you feel young and stay young.

 Take a mindfulness walk.

 "If there's one action I encourage you to take daily that can dramatically improve your life, it's to commit to taking a 30-minute mindfulness walk," Landolfi says.
 "To be mindful means to be present and aware, so go outside and take in your surroundings: the sights, smells and sounds, and the feel of the sun on your skin and wind in your hair. … A simple walk around your neighborhood is transformed into an adventure, and a day spent outside at the park becomes a vacation."

 Stay in control.

-One of the biggest keys to feeling younger might just be staying in control.
+One of the biggest keys to feeling younger might just be managing your days.
 In a 2019 study published in the Journal of Gerontology: Psychological Sciences, researchers found those who felt more in control of their lives felt younger than those who didn't.
 And the reason?
 When you feel in control, your mental health gets a boost and you feel like what you do matters.
 That leads to making healthier choices that, in turn, help you feel younger than you are.
-And for more tips on feeling and looking younger, check out the 100 Anti-Aging Secrets for Looking and Feeling Younger Than Ever.
+And for some life-changing advice from other seniors, here are 50 Regrets All Too Common Among People Over 50.